rux616/starfield-junk-in-your-ships-trunk/support/docs/README.txt

 Summary
 -------
-(Cargo holds, fuel tanks, shields, and more.
+(Cargo holds, fuel tanks, shields, weapons.
 You want variety?
 We got variety.
-Adds new flips/orientations/variants to many different modules.)
+Adds new flips and decorative versions of many different modules.)

 Up?
 Yes!
 Down?
 Also yes!
 Left?
 Still yes!
 Right?
 I'll give you three guesses, and the first two don't count!
 You want variety?
 We got variety.
 The JIYT Consortium is proud to offer 455 additional cargo, 444 shield, and 309 fuel tank flips/orientations/variants over and above the defaults.
 Want that module to stick on the back, but it only sticks to the side right now?
 Come on in.

 But wait, there's more!
 As a bonus, you also get additional decorative versions of all of them!
+Plus weapons!
 That's right!
 All the looks with only a fraction of the cost or weight.
 And none of the functionality, but who cares about that when your ship looks this good, am I right?
-You can find these marvelous new modules in the "Decorative" category in the Ship Builder.
+You can find these marvelous new modules in the various "Decorative [...]" categories in the Ship Builder.

+For a complete listing of all modules in this mod, please see the "List of Modules" section at the bottom of this document.

 Cargo Expanders
 ---------------